Organizational ManagementTeam Building

 Even skilled employees can’t just rely on their past knowledge; they need consistent refreshers.
 A slight change in focus, like exploring improved business functions, can keep a workforce competitive.
 If an organization overlooks these shifts, it might see higher error rates or slower project timelines.

 Behavioral competencies are equally important for building positive relationships and inspiring collaboration, so we’ll keep using the term here for clarity.
-Soft skills can include critical thinking, adaptability, conflict resolution, and emotional intelligence.
+Behavioral competencies can include critical thinking, adaptability, conflict resolution, and emotional intelligence.

 “Major institutions, like the World Economic Forum, note that roughly half of established abilities may be disrupted by the end of the decade.”